-- 1. Requirements relating to test, calibration, or inspection assure that the necessary operability and quality of safety SSCs is maintained; that facility operation is within safety limits; and that limiting control settings and limiting conditions for operation are met.
+- 1. Technical safety requirement (TSR) surveillance requirements relating to test, calibration, or inspection assure that the necessary operability and quality of safety SSCs is maintained; that facility operation is within safety limits; and that limiting control settings and limiting conditions for operation are met.
 (10 CFR 830, subpart B, appendix A, paragraph G) - 2.
 System instrumentation and measurement and test equipment are calibrated and maintained.
-(10 CFR 830.122, criterion 8)
+(10 CFR 830.122, criterion 8) - 3.
+Training for personnel performing surveillance and testing must be sufficiently comprehensive to cover areas which are fundamental to the assigned tasks to ensure they are capable of safely performing their job duties.
+(DOE O 426.2, attachment 1, chapter II.6)

-- Does surveillance and testing of the system demonstrate that all required components within the system are capable of accomplishing their safety functions and continue to meet applicable system requirements and performance criteria? - Do surveillance and test procedures confirm that key operating parameters for the overall system and its major components remain within safety basis and operating limits? - Does the procedure contain instructions to perform the test successfully and assure validity of test results? - Can parameters that demonstrate compliance with the safety basis be measured or physically verified? - Does the system design include provisions necessary for conducting the tests? - Are personnel knowledgeable and able to satisfactorily perform the test? - Does the procedure cite applicable safety requirements? - Are limits, precautions, system and test prerequisite conditions, data required, and acceptance criteria included? - Are appropriate data recording provisions included or referenced and used to record results? - Does the procedure include provisions for listing discrepancies? - Does the procedure require timely notification to facility management about any failure or discrepancy that could impact operability? - Did appropriate personnel review the test results and take appropriate action? - Is there a clear linkage between the test acceptance criteria and the safety documentation, and are the acceptance criteria capable of fully confirming that safety/operability requirements are satisfied?
+- Does surveillance and testing of the system demonstrate that all required components within the system can accomplish their safety functions and continue to meet applicable system requirements and performance criteria? - Do surveillance and test procedures confirm that key operating parameters for the overall system and its major components remain within safety basis and operating limits? - Does the procedure contain instructions to perform the test successfully and assure validity of test results? - Can parameters that demonstrate compliance with the safety basis be measured or physically verified? - Does the system design include provisions necessary for conducting the tests? - Are personnel trained, knowledgeable and able to satisfactorily perform the test? - Does the procedure cite applicable surveillance requirements? - Are limits, precautions, system and test prerequisite conditions, data required, and acceptance criteria included? - Are appropriate data recording provisions included or referenced and used to record results? - Does the procedure include provisions for listing discrepancies? - Does the procedure require timely notification to facility management about any failure or discrepancy that could impact operability? - Do qualified personnel review the test results and take appropriate action? - Is there a clear linkage between the test acceptance criteria and the safety documentation, and are the acceptance criteria capable of fully confirming that safety/operability requirements are satisfied?